learn-co-curriculum/scraping-flatiron-code-along/README.md

 Run the test suite again and the second test should be passing.

-#### `.make_courses`
+#### `make_courses`

-The `.make_courses` method should operate on the collection of course offering Nokogiri XML elements that was returned by the `.get_courses` method.
-The `.make_courses` method should iterate over the collection and make a new instance of `Course` class for each one while assigning it the appropriate attributes:
+The `make_courses` method should operate on the collection of course offering Nokogiri XML elements that was returned by the `get_courses` method.
+The `make_courses` method should iterate over the collection and make a new instance of `Course` class for each one while assigning it the appropriate attributes:

 ```ruby
 def make_courses